zerohaven-ops/netstrike/README.md

 This project is licensed for Educational Use Only.
 Commercial use, modification for malicious purposes, or redistribution without permission is prohibited.

 Remember: With great power comes great responsibility.
 Use this tool wisely and ethically.

+REPORT THE ERRORS SO I CAN FIX THEM.
+USE WITH CAUTION!!!!